-'Black day for history:' Berliners mourn
+'Black day for history:' Berliners mourn market attack victims

 Stalls are shuttered and the handful of people wandering about appear shell-shocked, talking in hushed tones of the previous night's horrific events.

+The front of one of the closed stalls has been turned into a notice board for messages of condolence and support.
+"We stand together, we share the grief of victims and their families," a note reads in German and English.

+Other messages express a sense of togetherness: "Our words are stronger," "no fear" and "words are stronger than weapons."

-Just hours earlier a truck plowed through the now-deserted Christmas market at Breitscheidplatz, in the western part of central Berlin, killing 12 people and injuring dozens more.
+Just hours earlier, a truck plowed through the now-deserted Christmas market at Breitscheidplatz, in the western part of central Berlin, killing 12 people and injuring dozens more.

-As German authorities work to confirm the identity of the attacker, Berliners converged at the nearby Kaiser Wilhelm Memorial Church to pay their respects to the victims.
+As German authorities work to confirm the identity of the attacker, Berliners converge at the nearby Kaiser Wilhelm Memorial Church to pay their respects to the victims.

 'You hear of this happening in France'

-"I go past here everyday," said Evita Baumberger, who headed to the church to sign its condolence book.
+"I go past here every day," said Evita Baumberger, who headed to the church to sign a condolence book.

 "You hear of this happening in France and other places, but this is the first time it's in my neighborhood.
 It could have been any one of us.